-Use IPMODE command to setup either Dynamic or Static IP mode
+Alternatively, you can use the IPMODE command to setup either Dynamic or Static IP mode

 The IP mode command (IPMODE) is used to set the controller's IP mode.
 In order for this setting to take effect, please save this setting in the controller's non-volatile memory and reset the controller.